Chinese Boy Accidentally Found 66-Million-Year-Old Dinosaur Eggs

 Nest of Dinosaur Eggs

-The experts have taken the eggs away for further examination at the local Héyuán Dinosaur Museum.
-They are believed to be an astonishing 66 million years old.
+The experts took the eggs away for further examination at the local Héyuán Dinosaur Museum.

 - Island in the Clouds: Is Mount Roraima Really A ‘Lost World’ Where Dinosaurs May Still Exist?